Devyani Rana

-Devyani Rana is the second daughter of Pashupati Shamsher Jang Bahadur Rana and Rani Usha Raje Scindia, daughter of Jiwaji Rao Scindia, the last maharaja of Gwalior, and the wife of Aishwarya Singh.
-News reports in 2001 suggested that the Crown Prince Dipendra of Nepal wanted to marry her, but his parents did not agree, and that the refusal was the cause of the Nepalese royal massacre, although other reasons have been suggested as well.
+Devyani Rana is the second daughter of Pashupati Shamsher Jang Bahadur Rana and Rani Usha Raje Scindia, daughter of Jiwaji Rao Scindia, the last Maharaja of Gwalior, and the wife of Yuvaraj Aishwarya Singh, of the late Maharajas of Singrauli.
+News reports in 2001 suggested that the Crown Prince Dipendra of Nepal wanted to marry her, but his parents did not agree, and that the refusal was the reason he carried out the Nepalese royal massacre, although other reasons mentioned of political nature have been suggested as well.

 Early life

 Through her father, Devyani was born as a member of the Rana dynasty.
 Her mother, Usha Raje Scindia, is the daughter of Jivajirao Scindia, Maharaja of Gwalior.
 She has one sibling, her older sister, Urvashi Khemka (née Urvashi Rajya Lakshmi).

 Her paternal great-grandfather was Maharaja Mohan Shumsher JBR.